kestra-io/docs/content/docs/15.how-to-guides/shell.md

 ## Handling Metrics

-You can also get [metrics](/docs/developer-guide/scripts/outputs-metrics#outputs-and-metrics-in-script-and-commands-tasks) from your Shell code.
+You can also get [metrics](/docs/developer-guide/scripts/outputs-metrics#outputs-and-metrics-in-script-and-commands-tasks) from your Shell script.
 We use the same pattern for defining metrics as we had used for outputs `::{}::`.
 In this example, we will demonstrate both the counter and timer metrics.

 ```python file=public/examples/metrics_shell.yml
 ```